Khushboo-Mittal2004/AI_DIGITAL_TWIN_PROJECT/README.md

 # AI Digital Twin for Career & Life Simulation

+Your AI.
+Your Life.
+Your Future.

 Your personal AI companion for career, food, and lifestyle decisions.